Chiebukar/AGER/README.md

 # Age-and-Gender-Prediction
- Using facial recognition to Prediction of age and gender attributes usingn
+ Using facial recognition to predicts age and gender attributes.